cbriese/txmp/README.md

 # txmp
-A C++ program that uses binary data files.
+A C++ program which presents a TUI (via ncures) interface to modifying simple binary data files.

+A project to deepen C++ skills while exploring the ncures library.